Rent vs Buy: Comparing the Costs of Owning vs. Renting a Home

 Homeowners Association (HOA) Fees

-If you live in a homeowners association (HOA) community, then you’ll pay monthly or quarterly fees which may cover certain utilities and services like trash collection or snow plowing.
+If you live in a homeowners association (HOA) community, then you’ll have monthly payments or quarterly fees which may cover certain utilities and services like trash collection or snow plowing.
 They can also grant you access to amenities like a community pool or tennis courts.

 Another expense some people don’t expect is special assessments.
 In some HOA communities, there are large and expensive repairs that must be made to a common area or shared building.
 Homeowners in the community share in the expense, but it can still run into the tens of thousands of dollars for each home.